-An individual program designed to provide training and experience in such areas as archival organization and management, editing, historical preservation and restoration, and museology.
+An individual program designed to provide training and experience in such areas as archival organization and management, editing, historical preservation and restoration, and museology following a contractual plan initiated by the student and accepted by the department.
+Prerequisite: HIST2000 (The Historian's Craft) and 12 hours of upper-level history seminars and permission of the instructor.